Canto VII – Westward

 a port for the common mariner to seek

-with quarrymen in tow, to strain and lift every boulder,
+with quarrymen in tow, to topple every boulder,

 and examine the fauna pocketed below –